-“When the all-powerful Name is reflected as pratimbimba-nāmābhāsa, it gives muktyābhāsa (a glimmer of liberation).
+“When the Holy Name, which contains all potencies, is reflected as pratimbimba-nāmābhāsa, it gives muktyābhāsa (a glimmer of liberation).

 pañca-vidha mukti madhye sāyujya ābhāsa

-“Among the five kinds of mukti, sāyujya (impersonal liberation) is ābhāsa (a glimmer of liberation).
-It only destroys all miseries, but the result is that it destroys everything.
+“Amongst the five types of mukti, sāyujya (impersonal liberation) is an ābhāsa (a glimmer of liberation).
+It eliminates all suffering, but results in destroying everything.

 māyāya mohita jana tāhe sukha māne

-“Bewildered by māyā, such persons think they will get happiness.
+“Baffled by māyā, such persons think that they will achieve bliss.
 When they attain sāyujya-nirvāṇa, they only attain sukhābhāsa (a glimmer of happiness).

 sāyujya nā pāya kabhu hata-kṛṣṇa-smṛti

-“How can everlasting happiness ever be revealed to one who believes that bhakti and prema are not eternal?
+“How can everlasting happiness ever be revealed to one who believes that bhakti and prema are transitory?

-“One who chants chāyā-nāmābhāsa does not accept a deviant philosophy.
+“One who chants chāyā-nāmābhāsa does not accept deviant philosophies.
 His strong mind is not ruined by concocted theories.

 se kevala nāhi jāne yathārtha prabhāva